 Cord Cutting Guides, News, and Reviews

 The FBI is popular right now.
 I’m not talking about the real Federal Bureau of Investigation based in Washington, D.C. (though I’m sure they have their fans).
-Instead, I’m talking about FBI, a CBS drama that came on the air in 2017.
+Instead, I’m talking about the CBS show “FBI.”
 That version of the FBI is about the New York office, and it's easily one of the biggest TV shows on Tuesday nights.

 Here are a few of our favorite ways to stream FBI:

 We’ll discuss that option a little later because it’s a good one.
 But first, you need to know about a concept called skinny bundles.
-Skinny bundles give you the most options for watching FBI without paying for cable.
-Skinny bundles are TV you stream through your home Internet connection, which in turn allows you to stream FBI online.
+Skinny bundles give you the most options for watching “FBI” without paying for cable.
+Skinny bundles are a bundle of live TV channels you can stream through your home internet connection, which in turn allows you to stream “FBI” online.

 Stream FBI for free with Hulu

-Hulu has been around as an on-demand content provider for more than a decade, but in 2016, it announced it was entering the world of skinny bundles as well.
 Hulu + Live TV launched in 2017, and it carries CBS in many markets.
 There’s a good chance it’s got CBS in your market as well.
-Once you’ve confirmed that it does, feel free to take advantage of the Hulu + Live TV free trial offer that's right here on this very page.
+Once you’ve confirmed that it does, feel free to start catching up on any episodes of “FBI” that you may have missed.

 Stream FBI for free with fuboTV